 c) Declarations from the Independent Directors

-The performance of the Board was evaluated on the basis of criteria such as the boardcomposition and structure effectiveness of Board processes participation in organizationstrategy including Long Range Plan and Annual Operating Plan inorganic growth opportunityevaluation Enterprise Risk Management etc.
+The performance of the Board was evaluated on the basis of criteria such as the Boardcomposition and structure effectiveness of Board processes participation in organizationstrategy including Long Range Plan and Annual Operating Plan inorganic growth opportunityevaluation Enterprise Risk Management etc.

 Using appropriate criteria the performance of the various Committees was separatelyevaluated by the Board.

-In a separate meeting of Independent Directors performance of non-ndependentdirectors performance of the Board as a whole and performance of the Chairman wereevaluated taking into account the views of executive directors and non-executive directors was evaluated andinter alia discussed the issues arising out of Committee Meetings and Board discussionincluding the quality quantity and timely flow of information between the CompanyManagement and the Board that is necessary for the Board to effectively and reasonablyperform their duties.
+In a separate meeting of Independent Directors performance of non-independentdirectors performance of the Board as a whole performance of the Chairman taking intoaccount the views of executive directors and non-executive directors was evaluated andinter alia discussed the issues arising out of Committee Meetings and Board discussionincluding the quality quantity and timely flow of information between the CompanyManagement and the Board that is necessary for the Board to effectively and reasonablyperform their duties.

 A separate exercise was carried out to evaluate the performance of individual Directorsincluding the Chairman of the Board who were evaluated on parameters such as achievementagainst key performance objectives attendance at meetings time devoted for the Companycontribution in the Board process etc.

-During period under review five (5) Board Meetings were held the details of whichforms part of Report on Corporate Governance.
+During the period under review six (6) Board Meetings were held the details of whichforms part of the Report on Corporate Governance.

 The Composition of Committees of the Board viz.
 Audit Committee Nomination andRemuneration Committee Risk Management Committee and Stakeholder Relationship Committeeforms part of the Report on Corporate Governance.

 The policy on Related Party Transactions as adopted by the Board is uploaded on theCompany's website.